ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ![Player box with light](https://replit-docs-images.bardia.repl.co/images/tutorials/47-3dgamethreejs/player_box_light.png)

-Try changing the material color, light intensity and camera position to see what happens.
+Try changing the material color, light intensity, and camera position to see what happens.

-Before we get our player box moving, let's change our code so that is nicely structured for the game logic that we will add.
+Before we get our player box moving, let's change our code so that it is nicely structured for the game logic that we will add.
 Add the following lines to the top of the `script.js` file:

 ```javascript
 let camera, scene, renderer, player;